chazzconi25/IC322-Portfolio/week13/learning_goals13.md

 ![ARP table in simple subnet](img/img2.jpg)

 Here host B has sent out an ARP request for IP ```111.111.111.110``` and for an IP outside the subnet.
 In both cases the requests where broadcast along the network.
 For the first request, Host A identified it has MAC address ```AAA-AAA-AAA-AAA-AAA-AAA``` and sent a response to host B to log in its ARP table.
-Int he second rquest the router recieved the IP and idetified that it was not in the subnet and responded with its IP and MAC address.
+Int he second request the router received the IP and identified that it was not in the subnet and responded with its IP and MAC address.

 ### I can explain CSMA/CA, how it differs from CSMA/CD, what problems it addresses, and how it solves them

+Random access protocol CSMA/CA

+CSMA = "carrier sense multiple access" - each station senses the channel before transmitting and refrains from trsnmitting when the channel is busy

+Differences 1: wifi uses collision avoidance technqiues 2: high bit rate errors of wifi, wifi uses ARQ schene

+In ethernet collisions are detected and then the transmission must stop.
+Doesn't happen in wifi because wifi cant detect collisions while sending (incoming signal too weak - costly to detect) and because even if an adapter could listen and transmit wouldn't be able to detect all transmissiond sue to the hidden terminal problem

+ENTIRE FRAMES TRANSMITTED REGARDLESS OF NOISE AFTER BROADCAST STARTS

+Because of this collision avoidance is priotritized

+Steps to CSMA/CA

+1. If channel is idle station waits one Distributed Inter-frame Space (DIFS)
+2. else station choses random backoff value using binary exponential backoff - only counts down value after DIFS and channel is idle
+2. When counter reaches 0 station transmits the entire fame and waits for ack
+3. If ack is received transmitting station knows frame reached dest if it has another frame to send then it goes through step 2 - else if no ack transmitting station goes back to step two as if it collided (larger backoff interval)

+RTS and CTS: if a terminal is hidden from other terminals then it has no way of sensing that the channel is busy and will broadcast/count down even when the channel is busy but it just cant hear the other station that is currently talkin to the AP.
+In order to avoid these collisions stations must send a short Request to Send frame which includes the amount of time it will be transmitting for.
+The AP then gives the station explicit permission to send and lets other stations know they do not need to send via a Clear To Send control frame.
+These frames improve preformance by eliminating the hidden station problem and limiting most collisions to short RTS and CTS frames because actual data transmission happens during reserved times.

+RTS and CTS: Introduces delay and consumes channel resources.
+APs can set a threshold for what size of data frames require RTS/CTS.
+Typically this threshold is larger than the max frame size so RTS/CTS is always skipped.